trulyursdelv/pocketdb/README.md

 Even though creating databases is limitless, its content is not.
 According to Telegraph, you can only store 64kB of data per record (per page).

-However, creating pages is also limitless, so I suggest you to expand and populate your data into multiple records.
+Since creating records is limitless, I suggest you to expand and populate your data into multiple records.

-Additionally, Pocket Database only supports read and write, currently.
-Therefore, you cannot delete records yet.
-I suggest you to override it with nil.

 ## Live Demo